bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

   seq1    4       39      EAS51_64:8:5:734:57     137     +       99      35M     *       0       0       AGTGGCTCATTGTAAATGTGTGGTTTAACTCGTCC     <<<<<<<<<<<7;71<<;<;;<7;<<3;);3*8/5     MF:i:18 Aq:i:66 NM:i:0  UQ:i:0  H0:i:1  H1:i:0
   seq1    5       41      B7_591:1:289:587:906    137     +       63      36M     *       0       0       GTGGCTCATTGTAATTTTTTGTTTTAACTCTTCTCT    (-&----,----)-)-),'--)---',+-,),''*,    MF:i:130        Aq:i:63 NM:i:5  UQ:i:38 H0:i:0  H1:i:0
   ...

+As you see here, we strip all header elements.
+However, the use of the ``--keep-header`` option will preserve the BAM file's header as BED elements that use ``_header`` as a chromosome name.

 .. note:: The provided scripts **strip out unmapped reads** from the BAM file.
 We believe this makes sense under most circumstances.
 Add the ``--all-reads`` option if you need unmapped and mapped reads.